Mez (rapper)

-Mez formerly known as King Mez (born Morris W. Ricks II) is an American rapper, producer, writer and director.
+Mez, formerly known as King Mez, (born Morris W. Ricks II) is an American rapper, producer, songwriter and music video director.
 He is perhaps best known for his work with Dr. Dre and on the 2019 rap album Revenge of the Dreamers III.
 He was born on a military base in Fort Campbell, KY and grew up in Southeast Raleigh, NC.